jlmelville/uwot/README.md

 I've seen it take an extremely long time (a couple of hours) to converge.
 If initialization is taking more than a few minutes, I suggest stopping the calculation and using the scaled PCA (`init = "spca"`) instead.
+* `R CMD check` currently reports two notes: `GNU make is a SystemRequirements.`, which is expected and due to using RcppParallel.

 ## Other Methods